 Remember, you don’t have to create all your content from scratch.
 Every piece of content you already have can be put to good use.
 Think of past press releases, brochures, and PowerPoint presentations—can you repurpose the information they contain to create fresh content?
 Creating content this way cuts costs and reduces the time it takes to publish something new.

 To start, organize all your existing content in a spreadsheet or a content management system.
 Analyze what you already have and try to identify what just needs a minor facelift, what should be reworked entirely, and whether there are content gaps you can fill with fresh pieces.
+For more on this check out this detailed article by CopyAndCheck on a content audit.

 Search engine optimization needs to be at the foundation of your content strategy.
 SEO helps you plan and create content that has the potential to get organic reach and drive traffic to your website.